AvotraRan/DNN_Activations_Functions/README.md

-# The aims of this project is to make a comparison of activation functions on Deep Neural Networks:
+# The aims of this project is to make a comparison of activation functions on Deep Neural Networks

 # Activations Functions on Deep Neural Network